-You choose an audience member and ask him to stand.
+You choose an audience member and ask them to stand.
 You explain that when people are asked to think of a simple shape, these are the three designs that are normally chosen.
-You ask him to choose one of the shapes, in this case he chooses the square.
+You ask them to choose one of the shapes, in this case they choose the square.

-You then ask him to reach under his chair where he'll find an envelope stuck underneath.
-Ask him to remove the envelope and as he does so, explain that earlier on you made a prediction as to which shape he would choose and stuck it under his chair.
+You then ask them to reach under their chair where they will find an envelope stuck underneath.
+Ask them to remove the envelope and as they do so, explain that earlier on you made a prediction as to which shape they would choose and stuck it under their chair.

-When he opens the envelope, there is a postcard inside that reads 'You will choose the square'.
+When they open the envelope, there is a postcard inside that reads 'you will choose the square'.
 This is a nice opening effect and usually works very effectively.

 Make a large card with the three shapes drawn on it as described above.
 On the back write, “You will choose the triangle”.
 Write “You will choose the square” on a postcard and seal it in an envelope.